Andrew Boyd (author)

-Andrew Boyd (born 1962 in New York City) is a United States author, humorist, and veteran of creative campaigns for social change.
+Andrew Boyd (born 1962) is an American author, humorist, and veteran of creative campaigns for social change.
 He led the decade-long satirical media campaign Billionaires for Bush.
 He co-founded Agit-Pop Communications, a "subvertising" agency, as well as the netroots social justice movement, The Other 98%.
-He's the author of four books: Beautiful Trouble, Daily Afflictions, Life’s Little Deconstruction Book and the Activist Cookbook, and the forthcoming I Want a Better Catastrophe: Hope, Hopelessness and Climate Reality.
+He's the author of five books: I Want a Better Catastrophe, Beautiful Trouble, Daily Afflictions, Life’s Little Deconstruction Book and the Activist Cookbook.